clach04/pysimplenote/README.md

 Python 3 or 2.

-Works with zip files (NOTE actually uses the json file in the zip and ignores the text files) and json files.
+Works with either json files or zip export/backup files (NOTE actually uses the json file in the zip and ignores the text files).

 ## Getting Started